Positive Behaviour Policy

 2. A short initial investigation will be made by the Principal or Assistant Principal as to the whereabouts of the child in the very local vicinity.

-3. If no contact can be made with the child then a telephone call will be made to the Police and Parents, by the School Administrator, informing them of the approximate time and direction that the child left the campus and the current
+3. If no contact can be made with the child then a telephone call will be made to the Police and Parents, by the School Administrator, informing them of the approximate time and direction that the child left the campus and the current situation.

-4. If the child is unable to be located, the School will liaise with Police and Parents again as to the course of action to be taken.
+4. If the child is unable to be located, the school will liaise with Police and Parents again as to the course of action to be taken.

 5. If contact is made with the child in the meantime, then ‘choices’ are given, as appropriate, and parents are advised of the situation.

-6. If the Police have been informed and the child subsequently returns to School, the School Administrator will contact the relevant Police Office and the appropriate reference number will be given with full details.
+6. If the Police have been informed and the child subsequently returns to School, the School Administrator will contact the relevant Police Office, and the appropriate reference number will be given with full details.

 7. A full investigation, including a discussion with the child, into the incident will be carried out and parents advised of the outcome.
 Relevant details of the incident will be recorded on Bromcom.